HarryGoddard/Palettiser/README.md

 - Extracts and displays EXIF data (camera model, focal length, aperture, ISO, exposure time, date, and time).
 - Adds a color palette extracted from the image.
 - Supports both portrait and landscape images.
-- Resizes portrait images to fit Instagram's 4:5 aspect ratio with a blurred background.
 - Processes images in parallel using multiprocessing.

 ## Requirements